The History of Cribbage

 Cribbage is actually no more than an extension of the well-established Tudor game of Noddy or Noddie.
 Noddy means 'fool' or 'dimwit' and, in 'The Compleat Gamester' published by Charles Cotton in 1674, the upturned Jack in 'Cribbidge' is referred to as 'Knave Noddy'.
 Cribbage is exactly like Noddy in all respects including use of the special scoreboard except that Noddy does not use a Crib.

 In the 17th century, Cribbage or Cribbidge, as they spelled it, referred to what we would now call "5 card cribbage" so 5 cards were dealt to each player and 2 of those discarded into the crib.
 By contrast, in the game of Noddy, only 3 cards were dealt to each player and combined with the upturned card to make "the Show".
-Those who know Cribbage will immediately realise that much of the subtle strategy that marks the cribbage expert from the amateur centres around the decision as to what to discard into the crib each hand so whoever came up with the idea of the Crib and therefore invented Cribbage was certainly a genius - because that new concept gave us what many people regard as the best card game in existence.
+Cribbage afficionados know that much of the subtle strategy that marks the cribbage expert from the amateur centres around the decision as to what to discard into the crib each hand.
+Whoever came up with the idea of the Crib and therefore invented Cribbage was certainly a genius - because that new concept gave us what many people regard as the best card game in existence.

 There's no hard evidence to show that Suckling was the inventor of the inventor of Cribbage.
 The traditional story says that Suckling invented the game after 1632 (age 23) whereas the Oxford English Dictionary has it's first reference to the word "Cribbage" at 1630, the year that he was knighted, which sheds some considerable doubt upon that version of events, in this author's view.
 It does seem likely, though, that Sir John did, at least, codify the rules to Cribbage and, however game came about, he was the man responsible for publicising and spreading the new game throughout the land.
 Cribbage itself is a most elegant and enjoyable pastime with just the right combination of skill and luck.
 It's not difficult to pick up but can take some time to play well and so it is not surprising that the new game was taken up so enthusiastically nor that it has lasted so well.

-The only card game that can legally be played for money in English pubs, Cribbage requires the use of a scoring board which appears to have been in existence long before the invention of Cribbage itself and may be descended from the same game boards used in ancient civilisations such as Ancient Egypt i.e. those from which Backgammon or Mancala derived.
+Formerly, the only card game that can legally be played for money in English pubs, Cribbage requires the use of a scoring board which appears to have been in existence long before the invention of Cribbage itself.
+Some historians have speculated that the board may be much older and descended from Mancala or ancient Egyptian game boards such as Hounds and Jackals but there seems to be little evidence for that theory.
 The board is by no means used only for Cribbage, either - many other pub games such as Table Skittles and Indoor Quoits commonly use the same board for scoring.
 The game spread from England and is now played all over the world - see here for some historical American Cribbage boards.

 A standard Cribbage board is a lesson in functional simplicity.
 Each player moves a pair of pegs up the outside and down the inside of their side of the board.
 The front peg shows the current score while the rear peg shows the previous score - a device that efficiently prevents mistakes and allows opponents to curtail any surreptious cheating.
 The holes are clearly divided into sets of five, a fact that allows large scores to be tallied immediately without counting and means that a quick glance is all that is needed to determine who is winning and by how much.
 A complete trip up and down the board is 60 holes but each end has a finishing hole into which the winning peg is placed.
 Thus, games scored using a Cribbage board are usually first to 61, 121 or 181.